 This President’s Day, we’re honoring the leaders who helped shape America by learning more about where we see them the most: our currency.
 From the rarest bills worth over $200,000 to currency used as a weapon during the Civil War, our bills and coins have a lot more stories behind them than you’d think.
-Check out 10 facts about U.S. currency you didn’t know – and test your knowledge with our quiz questions, too.
+Check out 10 interesting historical facts about U.S. currency you didn’t know – and test your knowledge with our quiz questions, too.
 Answers are at the end of the blog.

 1. The American dollar was created by the Continental Congress in 1785, but it was only distributed privately until the First Bank of the United States was chartered in 1790.

 2. After President Jackson’s veto of the Second Bank’s charter renewal, the nation entered into the “Free Banking Era” (1837-1866).
 Anyone could issue paper money – from states to stores, churches to even your neighbor.
 Much of the currency in circulation was worthless.